Programs Comparison

 Is the flight instructor internship guaranteed?

-Flight instructor internship is offered on discretionary basis by the FTP: the students will be able to apply for a post-graduation work permit (PGWP) to continue working in Canada after the completion of training.
-The flight academy will be the final authority in determining whether or not the applicant is a suitable candidate for the internship as a flight instructor.
+Flight instructor internship is conditionally guaramteed.
+The flight training center will be the final authority in determining whether or not the applicant is a suitable candidate for the internship as a flight instructor.
 The main factors considered by the academy will be: his/her performance during the training phase, professionalism, safety orientation, level or English knowledge and determination.
+Most pilots who have showedn average and above-average training performace are offered internship.
+Pilots who have showen consistently poor performance will not be offered internship.

 Is the ferry pilot internship guaranteed?

-Yes, it is conditionally guaranteed: in case of unsuccessful application for the Canadian Experience Class (permanent residency), the students will be offered an internship as international ferry pilots with our direct partner, Global Air Holdings, operating out of Hong Kong SAR.
+Yes, it is conditionally guaranteed: in case of unsuccessful application for the Canadian Experience Class (permanent residency), or EB-1A visa (US), or EU PR, the students will be offered an internship as international ferry pilots with our direct partner, Global Air Holdings, operating out of Hong Kong SAR.

 Is the permanent airline employment placement guaranteed?